dumux/dumux/examples/1ptracer/README.md

     Parameters::init(argc, argv);
 ```
 ### Create the grid
+The `GridManager` class creates the grid from information given in the input file.
+This can either be a grid file, or in the case of structured grids, by specifying the coordinates
+of the corners of the grid and the number of cells to be used to discretize each spatial direction.
-A gridmanager tries to create the grid either from a grid file or the input file.
-We solve both problems on the same grid.
-Hence, the grid is only created once using the type tag of the 1p problem.
+Here, we solve both the single-phase and the tracer problem on the same grid.
+Hence, the grid is only created once using the grid type defined by the type tag of the 1p problem.
 ```cpp
     GridManager<GetPropType<OnePTypeTag, Properties::Grid>> gridManager;
     gridManager.init();